 Why Do Pirates Have Parrots On Their Shoulders?

-It is possible that real pirates walked around with parrots on their shoulders.
-Not many accounts of this can be found.
-If it did happen, though, they intended to sell the parrot later.
-This was often the case with monkeys.
+It’s possible that real pirates walked around with parrots on their shoulders, but few accounts of this can be found.
+If it did happen, they intended to sell the parrot later, which happened with monkeys.

-Pirates might entertain themselves by playing with them or letting parrots sit on the shoulders during the voyage.
+Pirates might entertain themselves by playing with them or letting parrots sit on their shoulders during the voyage.
 Once the ship reached a port where it could sell goods, parrots would be treated like any other cargo.
-They would be sold for profit, and the pirate would return to work.
+So, they would be sold for profit, and the pirate would return to work.

 Reasons Why Pirates Have Parrots In Fiction

 Many ships were full of parrots that could be purchased (and sold) for $5.
-That is equivalent to about $320 today.
-Ship captains and higher-ranking pirates could afford this.
+That’s equivalent to about $320 today.
+Ship captains and higher-ranking pirates could easily afford this outlay.

 After buying the parrot for $5, other expenses would be to maintain the parrot, such as food.
 The pirate would also need to care for the parrot while juggling other responsibilities on a ship.
-If a pirate wasn’t successful and wealthy, this would be a challenge.
+This would be a challenge if a pirate wasn’t successful and wealthy.

-Because of the low cost of living at the time, this amount of money held a lot of value.
-With all this excess income, a successful pirate could afford to buy and keep a parrot if they wanted to.
+Due to the low cost of living at the time, this money held significant value.
+With so much excess income, a successful pirate could afford to buy and keep a parrot.

 Why Do Pirates Have Parrots As Pets?

 Keeping a pet on a ship would have been difficult for sailors and pirates alike.
-If a ship had a pet, it was likely used for pest control alone.
-That’s why the most common pets on ships were cats.
-They hunted and killed rats, keeping the vessel’s food supply safe.
+If a ship had a pet, it was likely used for pest control, so the most common pets on ships were cats.

 Parrots Are Easy to Feed

 Parrots don’t eat as much as other exotic pets, like monkeys.
-Because of this, they may have been good companions on long sea voyages.
-Easy to feed, they could rely on food like seeds, nuts, and fruit.
-Those ingredients are easily stored and preserved onboard ships, even over the course of several months.
+So, they may have been good companions on long sea voyages.
+Easy to feed, they could rely on food like seeds, nuts, and fruit, and those ingredients are easily stored and preserved onboard ships, even over several months.

 Likewise, most parrots only need to eat twice a day.
 This would fit into a pirate’s busy schedule.
-The owner could tend to the parrot in the morning and then in the evening.
+The owner could tend to the parrot in the morning and evening.

-Of course, seeds and nuts alone are not enough to healthily sustain a parrot.
-However, a pirate owner could keep a stockpile of different foods that were easy to find in the New World.
-That would help the parrot to make do.
+Of course, seeds and nuts alone are insufficient to sustain a parrot.
+However, a pirate owner could keep a stockpile of foods easy to find in the New World, and a parrot could make do.

 Parrots Were Status Symbols

 A parrot’s colorful plumage is beautiful and eye-catching.
-In the Old World, this made parrots serve as a status symbol to show off the wealth and success of an owner.
+In the Old World, parrots served as a status symbol to show off the wealth and success of an owner.

-The amount of money required to buy and maintain a parrot was not a small amount back then.
-Most people were living in poverty and couldn’t afford expenses that were not vital to their survival.
+Back then, the money required to buy and maintain a parrot wasn’t insignificant.
+Most people were living in poverty and couldn’t afford non-essential expenses.

-Keeping a fancy pet was a luxury.
-Some pirates may have wanted to flaunt that privilege the same as rich nobles.
-Pirates could show off their parrots to crewmates or people they met when they reached the port.
+Keeping a fancy pet was a luxury; some pirates may have wanted to flaunt that privilege like rich nobles.
+Pirates could show their parrots to crewmates or people they met when they reached the port.

 Parrots Are Social and Intelligent

-Because parrots easily bond with humans, training would have been less difficult than with monkeys.
+Because parrots bond with humans, training would have been less difficult than with monkeys.
 They’re also less likely to attack people when aggravated or curious.
-If they did strike out at crewmates, the damage would be far less severe than with a monkey’s teeth and claws.

 Parrots Can Fly